 NOTE: If the X-ray sources are flipped throughout the capture, the flip option must be checked in the XMALab software.

 2.2.2.
 De-distortion.
 To de-distort radiographs, after the trial was created and the software had opened the grid images in the Undistortion workspace, click the Compute Undistortion button.
 XMALab automatically determines and displays the de-distorted images of the grids.
-Once the centers of all holes were detected by the software, change the workspace in the top left menu to the Calibration workspace.
+Once the centers of all holes have been detected by the software, change the workspace in the top left menu to the Calibration workspace.
 For more information and for assistance in debugging potential issues, see the reference24.

 2.2.3.
 Calibration.
 In this stage, XMALab software determines the calibration matrices.
-In XMALab, model the X-rays sources as a pinhole camera with intrinsic and extrinsic parameters, such as focal length, source’s center, and source-to-image distances, and calibration stage is a process that determines these metrics18.
+In XMALab, the X-rays sources are modeled as pinhole cameras with intrinsic and extrinsic parameters, such as focal length, source’s center, and source-to-image distances, and the calibration stage is a process that determines these metrics18.
 To calibrate, select each of the 4 reference items placed in the calibration cube for all sets of images and for each view.
 In the setup, these references were Pyramid, Jack, Dome, and Helix (Figure 2B).
-If the software did not automatically find the points, press Compute Calibration.
-After all calibration images were calibrated, select Optimize Camera Setup.
+If the software does not automatically find the points, press Compute Calibration.
+After all calibration images are calibrated, select Optimize Camera Setup.

 2.2.4.
 Exporting Calibration Matrices.
 After optimization, sort through all 8 calibration sets (i.e., the 4 sets that were captured prior to the experiment and the 4 sets that were captured after the experiment) and select the image set with smallest error undistorted.
 Find this value by pressing the information option on the top-right corner of each calibration window.
 On the image with the lowest error, export the images by selecting the MayaCams 2.0 option from the File-Export menu.
 For more information and to debug possible problems see the reference20.